pixochi/create-react-chrome-extension-ts/README.md

 If you already know React, you can start coding your Chrome extension straight away with no build configuration.

+Watch a short demo on YouTube: [How to Build a Chrome Extension with React and TypeScript in 3 Minutes](https://youtu.be/qIuaHkXU0zM)

 ### Setup options

 You can change the options used in the `setupProject` function in  [src/index.tsx](https://github.com/pixochi/create-react-chrome-extension-ts/blob/main/src/index.tsx) to specify your React root component, and where the React root component will be rendered.